n8n-io/n8n-docs/docs/code-examples/ai-code.md

 In the **Summarize** Code node, enter this prompt:

-> Create a markdown text for Slack that summarizes how many ideas, features and bugs have been submitted.
+> Create a markdown text for Slack that counts how many ideas, features and bugs have been submitted.
 The type of submission is saved in the property_type field.
+A feature has the property "Feature", a bug has the property "Bug" and an idea has the property "Bug".
 Also, list the five top submissions by vote in that message.
-Use <link|message> as markdown for links.
+Use "<url|text>" as markdown for links.

 Take a look at the code the AI generates.